holochain-open-dev/holochain-client-csharp/README.md

 }
 ````

 All NextGen Software libraries such as HoloNET, WebSocket etc use [NextGenSoftware.Logging](https://www.nuget.org/packages/NextGenSoftware.Logging).
-By default if no ILogger is injected in then they will automatically use the built in 'DefaultLogger', which comes with both File & Animated Coloured Console logging out of the box.
+By default if no ILogger is injected in then they will automatically use the built in `DefaultLogger`, which comes with both File & Animated Coloured Console logging out of the box.
 Under the hood it uses the [NextGenSoftware.CLI.Engine](https://www.nuget.org/packages/NextGenSoftware.CLI.Engine) package to enable the colour and animation.

 The DefaultLogger has the following options that can also be configured: